 • IS-700 National Incident Management System (NIMS), an Introduction (FEMA)

 - Volunteers are required to provide proof of mandatory tetanus immunization.
 If volunteers are up to date on their vaccinations for hepatitis A or hepatitis B, or have received pre-exposure rabies vaccination, please alert staff and provide proof for your records.

-- Recommended disaster-related courses that are not required include Disaster Animal Response Training (Humane Society University), Emergency Animal Sheltering (Humane Society University), Animal First Aid for Disaster Responders (Humane Society University), IS-10 Animals in Disaster: Module A-Awareness and Preparedness (FEMA), IS-11 Animals in Disaster: Module B-Community Planning (FEMA), and IS-111 Livestock in Disasters (FEMA).
+- Recommended disaster-related courses that are not required include Disaster Animal Response Training: Incident Command System (Humane Society University), Disaster Animal Response Training: Communications in Disaster (Humane Society University), IS-10 Animals in Disaster: Module A-Awareness and Preparedness (FEMA), IS-11 Animals in Disaster: Module B-Community Planning (FEMA), and IS-111 Livestock in Disasters (FEMA).